Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Introduction

 This proposition is the key to the classification of orbits described in Theorem \ref{3.3}.
 The action of $W_{aff}$ on them in an immediate consequence.

-To any element of $x \in I \backslash X$ we attach the characteristic function $1_{x}$, and those form a basis for the vector space $S(X)^I$.
-Here $x$ is thought of as a $\Omega$ colored chamber in $\B_G$, the affine building of $G$.
-A second tool we use, is our length function that is defined to be the distance between the chambers $x$ and $\sigma(x)$ in the building $\B_G$.
+To any element of $x \in X/I$ we attach the characteristic function $1_{x}$.
+These functions form a basis for the vector space $S(X)^I$.
+Here $x$ is thought of as a $H$ orbit of $\Omega$ colored chambers in $\B_G$, the affine building of $G$.
+A second tool we use, is our length function that is defined to be the distance between a representative $\C_x$ of the orbit $x$, and $\sigma(\C_x)$ in the building $\B_G$.

-Theorem \ref{1.3} describes the action $T_{s}$ on $1_{x}$, where $s$ is a simple reflection, in the case where $l_\sigma(s\cdot x)\neq l_\sigma(x)$.
+Theorem \ref{1.3} describes the action $T_{s}$ on $1_{x}$, where $s$ is a simple reflection, in the case where $l_\sigma(x\times s)\neq l_\sigma(x)$.

 The proof of Theorem \ref{1.3} relies on the following Lemma (see Lemma \ref{3.9} in the text):